Akuli/oomph/README.md

 . env/bin/activate
-pip install more_itertools black isort mypy pyflakes ./test python3 -m oomph tests/hello.oomph   # compile and run hello world file
+pip install more_itertools black isort mypy pyflakes ./test python3 -m pyoomph tests/hello.oomph   # compile and run hello world file
 ```

 - If you delete or rename files in `lib/`, you may need to run `make clean`.
 - Run `./lint` before commit.
 - If first argument of test does not start with `-`, it should be a valid oomph compiler command.
-  The default is so that `./test` and `./test 'python3 -m oomph'` do the same thing.
+  The default is so that `./test` and `./test 'python3 -m pyoomph'` do the same thing.
 - Test script passes other arguments to oomph.
 Try e.g. `./test --valgrind`.